jeevanjoseph/oci-notes/network/Networking.md

 ### Dynamic Routing Gateway

-A DRG is used to connect your VCN to your OnPrem network.
+A DRG is used to connect your VCN to your OnPrem network or to a remote VCN.

-* Its a standalone object, but has a 1:1 relationship with a VCN
+* Its a standalone object, but has a 1:1 relationship with a VCN.
+A VCN can be attached to only one DRG at a time and vice versa
+* The DRG needs to reside in a compartment for access control reasons.
+* It can be atached to an VCN and detached from it any time
+  * Attaching the DRG to an VCN creates an DRGAttachment object, and deleting this object detaches it.
 * Connects traffic from a private subnet to destinations that are in the a remote network, that are not internet.
 * The traffic is entirely private, but its crossing the boundary of the VCN
 * Connectivity is provided by either and IPSec VPN or FastConnect(dedicated channel)